Il viaggio del cashmere: dalla fibra al filato (raccontato davvero)

 You start to understand why some yarns cost more.

-And above all, you start to recognize those that aren't worth what they're asking.
+And above all, you start to recognize those that aren't worth what they ask for.

 Because price isn't just marketing.